dlpzx/aws-serverless-data-lake-framework/README.md

 2. Deploy the CodeBuild projects for bootstrapping the rest of the infrastructure:
 ```
 cd sdlf-cicd/
+./deploy-cicd.sh -p aws_profile_name datalake
-./deploy-generic.sh -p aws_profile_name datalake
+./deploy-role.sh -p aws_profile_name datalake
 ```

-3. Start the `sdlf-cicd-bootstrap` project and wait for it to complete.
-It publishes CloudFormation modules for each component of SDLF.
+`./deploy-cicd.sh --help` and `./deploy-role.sh --help` give more details about available options.

-4. Start the `sdlf-cicd-datalake` project and wait for it to complete.
+3. Start the `sdlf-cicd-datalake` project and wait for it to complete.
 It creates an end-to-end data lake infrastructure, including data processing and consumption services.

 ## Deployment Validation